Tyrese Maxey scores 21 points, No. 9 Kentucky routs Lamar

 LEXINGTON, Ky.
+(AP) — Tyrese Maxey had a breakout performance in Kentucky’s season-opener and it took five games for the freshman guard to duplicate the outing against Michigan State.

-(AP) — Tyrese Maxey scored 21 points and No. 9 Kentucky made a season-high 10 3-pointers in an 81-56 victory over Lamar on Sunday night.
+Maxey scored 21 points — five shy of his career high — and the Wildcats made a season-high 10 3-pointers in an 81-56 victory over Lamar on Sunday night.

-Maxey made a career-high four 3-pointers against, surpassing three he made in the Wildcats’ opening victory over Michigan State.
+The freshman guard made a career-high four 3-pointers, surpassing three he made in the Wildcats’ opening victory over Michigan State.

+Since that time, Maxey, who scored 26 points in the the opener against the Spartans in the Champions Classic, has been building his own confidence, especially behind the scenes.

+“I’m confident in myself,” he said.
+“I feel like I’m going to make the next (shot) no matter if I miss.
+I’ve put in too much work to have that same kind of thought process after a miss.
+Every time I shoot, I think it’s going in.”

 Ashton Hagans added 15 points for Kentucky (5-1).
 Immanuel Quickley had 11, and Nick Richards added 10 points, 13 rebounds and seven blocks.
 Davion Buster led Lamar (4-2) with 19 points.